SMS payment NFC chip

 What is M-PESA and how does it work?

-M-PESA was introduced by the Kenyan mobile phone company Safaricom, meanwhile a Vodafone subsidiary, beginning 2007 in Kenya.
-With this system, the Kenyans can perform basic functions of money transfer and private cashless payment via mobile phones without the need for a regular bank account.
-Uta Hergenroether describes this in detail Better Place Lab:
+M-PESA was launched in Kenya in early 2007 by the Kenyan mobile operator Safaricom, now a Vodafone subsidiary.
+With this system, the Kenyans can perform basic functions of money transfer and private cashless payments via mobile phones without the need for a regular bank account.
+Uta Hergenroether describes exactly how this works in the Betterplace Lab:

 "Anyone who has a cell phone or knows someone who has one and can send and receive text messages can use M-PESA.
 Customers who want to transfer money can register for free at Safaricom for the M-PESA service and customize their SIM card.
 Then they get a PIN for their phone number, which is needed for each transaction.
 Now money can be charged as needed and sent or received via encrypted SMS for a small fee within your own country.
 Here, the deposit and "storage" of money on the phone is free.
 For cash payment you look for so-called M-PESA, the full-time Internet cafe owners, gas station or pharmacy owners can be.
 These paid a one-time fee to Safaricom for the operator license (and associated IT device).
 There are now almost 40.000 of these agents in Kenya, who also offer their own mobile services to money-backers who are not themselves M-Pesa customers. "